kbourne/kmeansk9s.github.io/ASEEM.md

 ## Data Dependencies

-The following data files are required to run the associated jupyter notebook
+The following data files are required to run the associated jupyter notebook.

 • DAP_2020_CSLB_v1.1.csv